 My basic idea was this: Waffles are basically a quick bread cooked in a waffle iron, making them a great foundation for all kinds of toppings.
 While they rarely qualify as “healthy,” they can be part of a healthy diet when consumed in moderation.
 If I have waffles for breakfast, I simply reduce my carb intake later in the day!

-- Start by making the savory cornmeal waffle batter.
-Add all ingredients to a prep bowl, whisk them together (don't over mix), and set aside.
+- Make the batter – Add all ingredients to a prep bowl, whisk them together (don’t over mix), and set aside.

 - Brown the turkey sausage.